Windows Virtual Desktop on Azure is here. It might be right for you.:

 Ultimately, the service manages many of the tedious elements needed to deploy DaaS at scale, and eliminates the administrative and configuration burden required to glue it all together.
 For example:

-• Azure Active Directory authentication enables new security features
+- Microsoft Entra ID (formerly Azure Active Directory) authentication enables new security features

-It’s also worth noting that with Azure Active Directory you pay for the virtual desktops and related resources.
+It’s also worth noting that with Microsoft Entra ID, you pay for the virtual desktops and related resources.
 Microsoft covers the infrastructure, including web access, diagnostics, gateways, management, brokering, and load balancing.

 Good time to migrate from legacy to Azure

 If you’re still running legacy Windows Server 2008/R2 (RDS) desktops or Windows 7 desktops, it’s time to consider migrating those workloads to Azure.
-Not only because these products’ end of life is rapidly approaching in January 2020, but because Microsoft is incentivizing the move.
+This is not only because the end of life of these products is rapidly approaching in January 2020, but also because Microsoft is incentivizing the move.

 Microsoft is now offering free Extended Security Updates for Windows 7, Server 2008, and 2008 R2 desktops and apps running on Azure, so if you’ve been thinking about the transition, now is the time to get started.